Fermium/mathlion/README.md

 2. Inside travis.yml add an "ELASTIC_VERSION" environmental variable with the latest version of kibana.
 3. commit your changes
 4. run `npm version patch`

+## How to update (for users)

+If you need to update mathlion for a new Kibana release:

+1. Add your version to package.json, inside "kibanas".
+Be sure to write correct Json.
+You can validate it [Here](https://jsonlint.com/)
+2. Inside travis.yml add your version [Here](https://github.com/fermiumlabs/mathlion/blob/master/.travis.yml#L16)
+3. open a Pull request against Master

 ---